wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-25-a-hackers-guide-to-git.markdown

 This means that our history graph now looks something like this (commit **E** is the new merge commit).

-{% image src: /assets/branch-merge-feature.png alt: "Branching -- after merging feature-branch" %}
+{% image path: assets/branch-merge-feature.png alt: "Branching -- after merging feature-branch" %}

 Some people believe that this sort of history graph is undesirable.
 In the _Rebasing (Continued)_ section, we'll learn how to prevent non-fast-forward merges by rebasing feature branches before merging them with `master`.